 If you’re considering the keto diet with the goal of managing your weight, cardiovascular issues or type 2 diabetes, first examine the type and amount of carbohydrates in your current diet.
 Getting on the keto diet would force you to avoid added sugars and processed foods, which are healthier practices for everyone.
 However, the diet would also reduce your intake of the fiber, vitamins and minerals found in whole grains, fruit, some vegetables, beans and legumes.
 Replacing these foods with those high in calories and saturated fats (which include red meats, whole-milk dairy products, and some vegetable oils) could increase your cholesterol levels and negatively affect the bacteria in your gut.

-To reduce your intake of saturated fats while on the keto diet, try eating more fish, chicken and turkey breast, eggs, soy, and nuts in place of red meat.
+Try eating more fish, chicken and turkey breast, eggs, soy, and nuts in place of red meat.

 Rittman also recommends taking a daily multivitamin to supplement for the keto diet’s reduction in vitamins, minerals and antioxidants typically supplied by fruits, vegetables and whole grains.